 Access to quality healthcare is the key to good health.Virginia’s free and charitable clinics have a long history of providing much needed quality healthcare to Virginia’s low-income, uninsured populations – and providing that care with compassion, dignity and respect.
 By delivering important preventative and chronic care, Virginia’s free and charitable clinics help patients remain healthy, reduce unnecessary visits to the emergency room, and avoid missed time from work due to illness.

 History of Free Clinics in VirginiaIn the late 1980s, most private policies as well as Virginia’s Good Samaritan Law didn’t cover physicians volunteering in clinics, leaving them vulnerable to malpractice suits.
-As a result, clinics were having great difficulty in obtaining the physicians they needed to provide quality care to Virginia's underserved.
-A group of clinic directors worked to discover a solution -- extending the state's liability coverage to free clinic volunteer physicians.
+As a result, clinics were experiencing great difficulties in obtaining the physicians they needed to provide quality care to Virginia's underserved.
+A group of clinic directors worked together to discover a solution -- extending the state's liability coverage to free clinic volunteer physicians.

 In the wake of that success, clinic leaders began to wonder what else could be accomplished in support of free clinics.
-Following years of consensus building, a membership organization that was also able to receive tax deductible contributions was formed, the Virginia Association of Free Clinics, becoming the very first free clinic association in the nation with the mission to strengthen and support free clinics and advocate for the populations they serve.
+Thus, following years of consensus building, a membership organization that was also able to receive tax deductible contributions was formed.
+The Virginia Association of Free Clinics became the very first free clinic statewide association in the nation with the mission to strengthen and support free clinics and advocate for the vulnerable populations they serve.

 - The Fan Free Clinic becomes the first free clinic in the Commonwealth of Virginia, now called Health Brigade.

 - Clinic leaders worked together to extend the state's liability coverage to free clinic volunteer physicians, greatly enhancing the number of physicians volunteering in free clinics and their capacity to care for the underserved.